Theahtritus/SIH-Project/README.md

 # SIH-Project
 This is our project for the Smart India Hackathon 2024.
-Theme - Travel &amp; Tourism, PS Category - Software.
+Theme - Travel & Tourism, PS Category - Software.